autoplot/documentation/javadoc/org/autoplot/bookmarks/BookmarksManager.md

+# org.autoplot.bookmarks.BookmarksManager

-# org.autoplot.bookmarks.BookmarksManagerObject for managing the user's bookmarks.
-This object sits quietly beside the Autoplot
- UI, becoming visible when the user asks to manage bookmarks.
+Object for managing the user's bookmarks.
+This object sits quietly beside the Autoplot UI, becoming visible when the user asks to manage bookmarks.
 This also populates the Bookmarks submenu.

-BookmarksManager( java.awt.Frame parent, boolean modal )
+# BookmarksManager( java.awt.Frame parent, boolean modal )
 creates new BookmarksManager.
 Use

-BookmarksManager( java.awt.Frame parent, boolean modal, String name ) Creates new BookmarksManager
+# BookmarksManager( java.awt.Frame parent, boolean modal, String name )
+Creates new BookmarksManager

 ***